uesleibros/wasabi/docs/ERRORS.md

 ### ERR_DNS_RESOLVE_FAILED (3)

 **What happened:** `gethostbyname()` could not resolve the hostname to an IP address.

 **Common causes:**

-- Hostname is misspelled
+* Hostname is misspelled.
-- DNS server is unreachable
+* DNS server is unreachable.
-- Corporate proxy requires direct IP or different DNS
+* Corporate proxy requires direct IP or different DNS.
-- Machine has no internet connectivity
+* Machine has no internet connectivity.

 **System codes and their meaning:**